muskan-gupta01/AI-FAQ-Chatbot/README.md

 # 🧠 How It Works

 1. User enters a question.
-2. NLP preprocesses the input.
+2. NLP preprocesses the input text.
-3. TF-IDF converts text into vectors.
+3. TF-IDF converts the text into vectors.
-4. Cosine Similarity finds the most relevant FAQ.
+4. Cosine Similarity searches the FAQ dataset.
-5. If a matching FAQ is found, its answer is displayed.
+5. If a relevant FAQ is found, the chatbot returns the stored answer.
-6. Otherwise, the chatbot generates an AI response using Groq LLM.
+6. If no suitable FAQ is found, the chatbot generates a response using the Groq LLM.
-7. The conversation is saved in chat history.
+7. The conversation is stored in chat history.
 8. Users can download the chat history in JSON format.

 ---

 # ✨ Key Highlights

+- AI-powered FAQ Assistant
+- NLP-based Question Processing
-- NLP-based FAQ Search
+- TF-IDF & Cosine Similarity Search
-- AI-powered Responses using Groq LLM
+- Groq LLM Integration
-- Confidence Score Display
+- Confidence Score
 - Similar Question Suggestions
+- Interactive Chat Interface
-- Interactive Dashboard
+- Dashboard with Statistics
 - Download Chat History
 - FAQ Dataset Preview
 - Modern Streamlit UI